-Despite a rewarding career, John still hadn’t fulfilled his fifth-grade dream of becoming a lawyer and made the decision to go to law school in 2018, enrolling at the University of Richmond School of Law.
-While there, he was involved in the Client Counseling Negotiations Board, served as vice president of the Federalist Society, and participated in the Moot Court competition as a 1L.
+Despite a rewarding career, John enrolled at the University of Richmond School of Law in 2018. where he was involved in the Client Counseling Negotiations Board, served as vice president of the Federalist Society, and participated in the Moot Court competition as a 1L.

 Upon graduating, John clerked for Henrico County Circuit Court, which proved to be invaluable in his development as a young lawyer.
 Clerking allowed John to hone his skills as an attorney, having his writing and research critiqued by judges on a weekly basis, as well as gain familiarity with many different practice areas.
 However, the real value was in having a front-row seat to observe two skilled attorneys litigate a tough issue—and then returning to the presiding judge’s chambers to discuss the merits of the case.